arjun988/Voice-Pronouce/README.md

 - **Python**: The core programming language for implementing the application logic.
 - **Tkinter**: A powerful GUI toolkit for creating a responsive desktop application.
 - **SpeechRecognition**: A library for enabling speech recognition functionality.
-- **Difflib**: A library used for comparing the recognized speech with the target sentence to assess pronunciation accuracy.
+- **FuzzyWuzzy**: A library used for comparing the recognized speech with the target sentence to assess pronunciation accuracy.
+- **NLTK**: A library for natural language processing tasks, including tokenization and phoneme extraction.
 ## Installation

 Follow these steps to set up the project on your local machine: